Signs It Is Time For Marriage Counseling

 A lack of communication is more than just not talking to one another often; it can also take the form of frequent fighting, secret-keeping, and general disinterest in each other.
 If you find yourself withholding information from your spouse to avoid confrontation or if you have been accused of being difficult to talk to, a serious problem with communication may be at the core of your marriage.

 It is also natural for relationships to become closer or drift apart for short periods of time.
-Still, if there has been a significant and consistent decrease in the amount of quality time you and your spouse spend together, it can be important to uncover why.
-Common situations like sleeping in separate rooms, spending free time apart, or paying more attention to electronics and technology when together can signal a need to rekindle the relationship.
+Still, if there has been a significant and consistent decrease in the amount of quality time you and your spouse spend together, it can be important to uncover why, which is a common goal in couples therapy.
+Common situations like sleeping in separate rooms, spending free time apart, or paying more attention to electronics and technology when together can signal a need to rekindle the relationship, as can mental health concerns of individual partners.
 Marriage therapy can help you find that spark between you again.

 Bad habits and stress